-See our vision for a future gas home here.
+We share our vision for future energy in tomorrow's home

 NZ has plenty of natural gas

 Residential homes directly use only a very small amount of all the natural gas produced in New Zealand – less than 3.6%.
 The rest is used by business and industry, and you may be surprised to learn around one-third of natural gas is used to generate electricity – some of which you’ll use in your home.
-Many businesses and industry are transitioning away from fossil fuels including natural gas where it is practical to do so.
-This leaves even more gas energy available to supply our residential homes with the natural gas they use, for some time yet.
+There is plenty of natural gas energy available to supply our residential homes, for decades to come.

 Kiwi homes use only 3.6% of NZ's natural gas

-Many industries like the petrochemical industry to make methanol and fertilisers, industrial heat processing including paper and pulp mills, and food and processing plants, including dairy; deliver significant economic benefits to New Zealand, and they either need a reliable energy supply or to use natural gas in its raw form for processing.
-Many businesses and industry are transitioning away from fossil fuels including natural gas where it is practical to do so.
-This leaves even more gas energy available to supply our residential homes with the natural gas they use, for some time yet.
-And by using natural gas directly in your home - not indirectly through electricity generated using natural gas - you’re helping to ease some of the increasing demand on electricity and contributing to a more sustainable New Zealand.
+Many industries like the petrochemical industry to make methanol and fertilisers, industrial heat processing including paper and pulp mills, and food and processing plants, including dairy; deliver significant economic benefits to New Zealand.
+They either need a reliable energy supply or to use natural gas in its raw form for processing.
+Using natural gas directly in your home - not indirectly through electricity generated using natural gas - you’re helping to ease some of the increasing demand on electricity and contributing to a more sustainable future.

-It might be surprising, but when we don’t have enough renewably produced electricity to meet demand.
+It might be surprising, but when we don’t have enough electricity from renewables to meet demand.

-Everyone agrees that renewable energies are great for New Zealand and the planet.
-Today, on average around 80% of New Zealand’s electricity is generated from renewable resources – mostly water and geothermal.
-But at peak times of demand, like winter, or when lake or wind levels are low, we can’t generate enough renewable electricity to keep up with demand.
-Renewable electricity can’t easily be stored, so when it’s generated, there is a ‘use it or lose it’ situation.
+Everyone agrees that renewable energies are great for the planet.
+Today, around 80% of NZ’s electricity is generated from renewables – mostly water and geothermal.
+At peak times, like winter, or when lake or wind levels are low, we can’t generate enough to keep up with demand.
+Renewable electricity can’t easily be stored, so when it’s generated, it is a ‘use it or lose it’ situation.
 To meet the shortfall, natural gas or coal is used to generate electricity.

 The key is balance, and natural gas has an important role to play in helping reduce overall demand for electricity and keeping energy affordable for everyday Kiwis.
 Emerging energy technologies will also reduce, or even eliminate, net carbon emissions and provide alternative clean energy gas sources.